+Statistical analysis

-Statistical analysis - All experiments were performed at a minimum 6-8 times in triplicates (means of at least of 18-24 values, see results) with blind samples as the media background.
-The statistical significance of difference of mean scores was determined using the unpaired Student's t-test.
-Results showing p-values less than 0.05 were considered statistically significant.
+All experiments were performed at a minimum 6-8 times in triplicates (means of at least of 18-24 values, see results) with blind samples as the media background.
+The statistical significance of the difference of mean scores was determined using the unpaired Student's t-test.
+Results showing p<0.05 were considered statistically significant.